leticiawanderley/identifying-nlt/rnn_pipeline.md

 The network sees each training datapoint once.
 Its inputs are tag sequences, derived from the POS tagged sentences written in the languages analysed, and a flag that represents the language these sentences were written on.
 The RNN learns to predict these language flags from the tag sequences.

 The trained RNN works as a native language identification (nli) model.
 It is trained to recognize the language a sentence was written on from the sentence's part-of-speech tag sequence.
-We hope the model learns both languages structures and is able to differentiate between the languages from this knowledge.
+We expect the model to learn both languages structures and to able to differentiate between the languages from this knowledge.

 ## Testing
 ### Test datasets
 The test dataset for this model is [FCE dataset](https://www.aclweb.org/anthology/P11-1019/), a collection of error annotated essays written by learners who were sitting the FCE exam.
+The errors in this dataset are annotated with information about whether they could be related to negative language transfer.

 ### Procedure
+The main goal of this approach is to create a model that detects when a writing error could be caused by negative language transfer, the misguided influence of a learner's native language grammar rules in their writing in a foreign language.

+The trained RNN model takes in the sequence of tags surrounding and containing the incorrect utterance.
+It outputs a language flag indicating to which of the languages the tag sequence is more similar to.

 ### Analysis
+If the model's output matches the learner's native language, the error is classified as being negative language transfer related.
+If the model outputs 'English', the error is classified as **not** transfer related.
+These classification results are compared to the annotated negative language transfer information.

+From this comparison it is possible to analyse the model's performance, as we can compare the model's results with the gold annotations in the dataset.
+These test results are also aggregated into a confunsion matrix.

 ## Addendum